HMS Nottingham (1913): Battle of Jutland

 Almost a year later, the ship participated in the Battle of Jutland on 31 May–1 June 1916.
 The 2nd LCS screened the battlecruisers during the battle.
 Nottingham helped to repel an attack by German torpedo boats around 16:26 during the first phase of the battle, the "Run to the South".
-After spotting the main German battlefleet at 16:30, the 2nd LCS followed the Beatty's ships in a turn to the north fifteen minutes later.
+After spotting the main German battlefleet at 16:30, the 2nd LCS followed Beatty's ships in a turn to the north fifteen minutes later.
 During the turn and afterwards, they were fired upon by eleven German battleships at very long range without significant effect.
 Their late turn meant that they now trailed Beatty's battlecruisers and were now even with the battleships of the attached 5th Battle Squadron by about 18:50.
 About 10 minutes later, the 2nd LCS engaged the crippled light cruiser SMS Wiesbaden, but were forced to disengage by the German battleships and took up station at the rear of the Grand Fleet.
 About a half-hour later, they fired at the disabled torpedo boat SMS V48.

 Around nightfall, the squadron attacked a group of three German torpedo boats without apparent effect at 20:52, although one ship had a boiler knocked out.
 Less than two hours later, the squadron encountered the seven light cruisers of German 4th Scouting Group at very close range in the darkness.
 Nottingham was not hit during the engagement, but the squadron flagship, her half-sister Southampton, was extensively damaged and sank one of the opposing cruisers.
 The squadron returned home the next day without further excitement.
 Nottingham was not hit during the battle and expended 136 six-inch shells and one torpedo.